jupyter-xeus/xeus-cling/docs/source/magics.rst

 Magic commands
 ==============

-Magic commands are widely used in the IPython kernel to perform some actions on a notebook cell.
-There are defined by the symbol `%` for a line magic and `%%` for a cell magic.
+Magics are special commands for the kernel that are not part of the C++ programming language.

-We have started to implement these commands in `xeus-cling` and, in a future release, it will be possible to add your own.
-In general, the magic command is defined by its name and several options.
-We use cxxopts_ to manage the options.
+There are defined with the symbol ``%`` for a line magic and ``%%`` for a cell magic.

-For now, we have implemented 2 magic commands
+A few magics are available in xeus-cling.
+In the future, user-defined magics will also be enabled.

 %%file
 ------